heroku/kafka-twitter-aggregate/README.md

 Make sure you have [Node.js](http://nodejs.org/) > 5.x, [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) installed, and an [Apache Kafka on Heroku](https://www.heroku.com/kafka) cluster running.

-Additionally, you'll need to copy `.env.sample` to `.env` and provide values for all of the environment variables listed.
+You'll also need to copy `.env.sample` to `.env` and provide values for all of the environment variables listed.

 - `KAFKA_URL`: Comma-separated list of Kafka broker URLs
 - `KAFKA_CLIENT_CERT`: Contents of the Kafka client certificate.
 This is set on a Heroku app when the Apache Kafka on Heroku add-on is attached.
 - `KAFKA_CLIENT_CERT_KEY`: Contents of the Kafka client certificate key.
 This is set on a Heroku app when the Apache Kafka on Heroku add-on is attached.
 - `KAFKA_CONSUMER_TOPIC`: Kafka topic name from which to consume messages.

+And you'll need to update `Procfile` to include one process per keyword being tracked.

 ```sh
 git clone git@github.com:heroku/kafka-twitter-aggregate.git # or clone your own fork